 Every year, I sit down to a blank screen and try to write a message to those graduates who came before me, those who followed and those yet to come.
-I do so to continually refresh those ideas instilled within me both as a student and a former employee of my alma mater.
+I do so to continually refresh those ideas instilled within me both as a student and former employee of my alma mater.
 This year’s letter comes at a special time in the history of Central.
-The “Harvard of the Plains” is celebrating 125 years as an institution.
+The “Harvard of the Plains” celebrates 125 years as an institution.
 As Oklahoma’s oldest institution of higher learning, this is a big deal.
-It is also offers a moment of reflection on where our university has been, where it is now and where it is headed.
+It also offers a moment of reflection on where our university has been, where it is now, and where it is headed.

 Over the course of five years (yeah, I did a victory lap), I slowly retired all my crimson and cream.
 Bronze and Blue was now my color of choice.
 I was encouraged to get involved and try to make a difference.
 I found causes I believed in.
 I volunteered.
 I made lifelong friends.
 I became the man I am today, because I invested in my university while it invested in me.